andreadotti/docker-geant4/README.md

 **Note 1:** Docker tags are used to identify Geant4 releases.
 So for example `docker pull andreadotti/geant4:10.2.p02` will download  the docker image containing Geant4 Version 10.2.p02 runtime.
-**Note 2:** Geant4 Databases are never included in docker images to keep the size small.
+**Note 2:** Geant4 Databases are in general not included in docker images to keep their size small.
 You should provide databases via a docker volume.
 Images expect files to be accessible at: */usr/local/geant4/data*.
 So:
-`docker run -v "/where/dbs/are/on/host:/usr/local/geant4/data:ro" [...]`
+`docker run -v "/where/dbs/are/on/host:/usr/local/geant4/data:ro" [...]`.
-**Note 3:** docker tag *latest* is the last available G4 release.
+Variants with database files are also produced.
+See: https://hub.docker.com/u/andreadotti/ **Note 3:** docker tag *latest* is the last available G4 release.
 Note that this could be a reference tag.
 It is best to specify the Geant4 public release to run production ready images.